Prestonwood Christian Academy

-Prestonwood Christian Academy (PCA) is a private Christian School that serves more than 1,600 students enrolled at three campuses: PCA Plano in Plano (Pre-Kindergarten 3 through 12th grade), PCA North in Prosper (Pre-Kindergarten 3 through 12th grade as of Fall 2022 (on May 20th, the Class of 2023 will have PCA North's first high school graduating class), and the PCA Online virtual academy.
+Prestonwood Christian Academy (PCA) is a private Christian School that serves more than 1,600 students enrolled at three campuses: PCA Plano in Plano (Pre-Kindergarten 3 through 12th grade), PCA North in Prosper (Pre-Kindergarten 3 through 12th grade), and the PCA Online virtual academy.

 It is affiliated with Prestonwood Baptist Church and is accredited by the Association of Christian Schools International.
-In addition to a spiritual development plan, the school follows a liberal arts academic program.
+In addition to a spiritual development plan, the school implements a liberal arts academic program.